-If ever my son asks me to define, in a single word, the essence of manhood, I think I’ll be ready.
+If my son ever asks me to define, in a single word, the essence of manhood, I think I’ll be ready.
 I’ll take him to Isaiah, read him this enigmatic prophecy of the Kingdom of God, and underline the one crucial word: covering.

 But I’ll have to explain that I didn’t actually learn the lesson reading Isaiah.
 I learned it when an unexpected providence made me manager of our local Christian bookstore.
-Suddenly, a callow young man with neither business nor administrative experience found himself responsible not only for the smooth and profitable operation of a thriving store, but also for the guidance and safety of several other dedicated employees–all of whom happened to be ladies!
+Suddenly a callow young man with neither business nor administrative experience found himself responsible not only for the smooth and profitable operation of a thriving store, but also for the guidance and safety of several other dedicated employees, all of whom happened to be ladies!

-Looking back, it seems to me that somehow, in my day-to-day relationship with these women, God quietly but unalterably granted me a revelation of the gist of manhood: to be a man, I discovered, was to stand for the Father in his world, and to cover–that is, to protect and provide for–the creatures he entrusts to our care, especially women and children.
+Looking back, it seems to me that somehow, in my day-to-day relationship with these women, God quietly but unalterably granted me a revelation of the gist of manhood: to be a man, I discovered, was to stand for the Father in his world, and to cover: that is, to protect and provide for the creatures he entrusts to our care, especially women and children.

-The revelation came, I am sure, in the little things: figuring out how to schedule lunches or days off so the ladies wouldn’t get needlessly tired or miss events that were important to them; sending them home sick, even when they wanted to stay; lifting heavy boxes from their arms; stepping in between them and difficult customers; even coaxing the owner to give them a raise!
+The revelation came, I am sure, in the little things: figuring out how to schedule lunches or days off so the ladies wouldn’t get needlessly tired or miss events that were important to them; sending them home sick, even when they wanted to stay; lifting heavy boxes from their arms; stepping in between them and difficult customers; even coaxing the owner of the store to give them a raise!

 And what was the payoff in all these little chivalries?
 Well, beyond the love and respect of my staff, it was simply this: I experienced my manhood.
 Why?
 Because I experienced my God covering these women through me, his man.
 Having granted me a small stewardship of his authority and loving oversight, he fulfilled me as a man.